-KGs can be used to enhance LLMs in training.
-For example by influencing the training data.
+KGs can be used to enhance LLMs in training, for example by influencing the training data.
 An example of this is shown in the design pattern in Figure 3.
 Here, a KG is used to infer symbols (pattern 2b).
-These symbols are then changed into data (pattern 1d) which is then used to train the LLM (pattern 1a).
-This depiction can be used to represent [44, 69, 77, 99], where a KG is used when masking the data to improve the training of the LLM.
-For example, in GLM [77] the masking probability higher for concepts which are close together in the KG.
-On the other hand, SKEP [83] uses a KG to identify high sentiment words and gives them a higher masking probability.
+These symbols are then changed into data (pattern 1d).
+This data is then used to train the LLM (pattern 1a).
+This depiction can be used to represent [44, 69, 77, 98], for example when a KG is used when masking the data to improve the training of the LLM.
+For example, in GLM [77] the masking probability is higher for concepts which are close together in the KG.
+On the other hand, SKEP [83] uses a KG to identify words of high sentiment and gives them a higher masking probability.